nightcycle/spreadsheet-to-luau/README.md

 It should be able to be installed with Aftman and Foreman, otherwise it is downloadable as an exe under releases for manual addition to your path environment.

 ## Demo
 This tool takes a csv / xlsx / google sheet and converts it into a strictly typed roblox modulescript.

+This is an example CSV file:
 ```csv
 a, b, c
 1, 2, 3